Last Updated on

 You get ‘nothing for nothing’ in this world and this is particularly true when it comes to customer loyalty.
 Today’s savvy customer will actively seek out the best loyalty / reward programme before committing to a brand.
 For this reason, investment in the loyalty programme’s customer value proposition (CVP) is of paramount importance.
 This can take the form of free or discounted product (which your accounts will show as deferred revenue) or non-financial rewards.
 The latter is a tricky area which can include an experience which, although low in cost, offers a great perceived value to the customer – for example, priority booking or free VIP membership.

-Additional direct costs of a customer loyalty programme
+Additional direct costs of loyalty programmes

 The following costs and benefits are a little less straight-forward as they are tricky to quantify.
 Although these are relatively low cost, they make a big splash when it comes to customer loyalty.